noahehall/theBookOfNoah/0current/aws/0microservices.md

     - i.e. dont have one monolithic code base, but use a service oriented architecture where each service can scale out & in and adopt an event driven model utilizing an API gateway that routes requests to each service
   - SQS, SNS, and lambda are critical for event driven architectures
 - sometimes

   - push an event from SNS into an SQS queue

+- lambda fn vs Fargate
+  - lambda is best when logic needs to be run in response to an event, or periodically and can the processing can be complete in ~15 minutes
+  - fargate is basest when compute time exceeds 15 minutes of execution time, or memory exceeds 3gb
+    - i.e. use fargate whenever you exceed lambda limits

 ### serverless